vacu9708/Study-records/Web development/Server-side/MSA/readme.md

 # Microservices
 Microservices are made up of a colletction of autonomous services to solve the disadvantages of Monolithic.
 Various tech stacks are needed to develop microservices.<br>
-- **Easy horizontal scaling**: The application is decomposed into independent services.
-Each service can be run on separate servers, allowing for easier horizontal scaling.
+- **Easy horizontal scaling**: Each independent service can be run on separate servers, allowing for easier horizontal scaling.
 - Messaging middlewares are used to communicate between microservices.

 # Circuit breaker pattern